-- (a) All time worked over the regular work day shall be paid for at time and one-half (11⁄2) the regular rate for the first three (3) hours of overtime worked in any one day, and double (2) the regular rate thereafter until the commencement of the employee's next scheduled shift. - (b) Overtime work on Saturday or the first day of rest shall be paid at the rate of time and one-half (1/2) the employee's regular rate for the first three (3) hours worked and two (2) times the regular rate thereafter. - (c) Overtime work on Sunday or the second day of rest shall be paid at the rate of two (2) times the regular rate of the employee. - (d) Overtime is on a voluntary basis.
-However, when operational needs dictate, if all qualified regular employees refuse the overtime assignment then the most junior regular qualified employee must work the overtime. - (e) A regular employee will be called for overtime ahead of overtime for a casual employee. - (f) In order to enable the district to provide additional hours to employees, and to allow for flexibility in length of day and work week, the Parties agree to the following:
+All time worked over the regular work day shall be paid for at time and one-half (11⁄2) the regular rate for the first three (3) hours of overtime worked in any one day, and double (2) the regular rate thereafter until the commencement of the employee's next scheduled shift.

+- (a) Overtime work on Saturday or the first day of rest shall be paid at the rate of time and one-half (11⁄2) the employee's regular rate for the first three (3) hours worked and two (2) times the regular rate thereafter. - (b) Overtime work on Sunday or the second day of rest shall be paid at the rate of two (2) times the regular rate of the employee. - (c) Overtime is on a voluntary basis.
+However, when operational needs dictate, if all qualified regular employees refuse the overtime assignment then the most junior regular qualified employee must work the overtime. - (d) A regular employee will be called for overtime ahead of overtime for a casual employee. - (e) In order to enable the district to provide additional hours to employees, and to allow for flexibility in length of day and work week, including a varied four (4) ten (10) hour workday, the Parties agree to the following:

-All time worked in excess of ten (10) hours per day or forty (40) hours per week shall be paid for at time and one-half $(1\frac{1}{2})$ the regular rate for the first three (3) hours of overtime in any one day, and double (2) the regular rate thereafter until the commencement of the employee's next scheduled shift.
+All time worked in excess of ten (10) hours per day or forty (40) hours per week shall be paid for at time and one-half (11⁄2) the regular rate for the first three (3) hours of overtime in any one day, and double (2) the regular rate thereafter until the commencement of the employee's next scheduled shift.